The Center for Professional Education promotes the following courses:

 Graduate courses (interdepartmental)

-- The Art of Science: SYGN501 (1 credit) – This course consists of class sessions and practical exercises.
+- Research Skills for Graduate Students: SYGN501 (1 credit) – This course consists of class sessions and practical exercises.
 The content of the course is aimed at helping students acquire the skills needed for a career in research.
 The class sessions cover topics such as the choice of a research topic, making a work plan and executing that plan effectively, what to do when you are stuck, how to write a publication and choose a journal for publication, how to write proposals, the ethics of research, the academic career versus a career in industry, time-management, and a variety of other topics.
 The course is open to students with very different backgrounds; this ensures a rich and diverse intellectual environment.
 Questions regarding this courses may be directed to Dr. Roel Snieder.

 - Introduction to Research Ethics: SYGN502 (1 credit) – A five-week course that introduces students to the various components of responsible research practices.
 Topics covered move from issues related to the planning of research through the conducting of research to the dissemination of research results.
 The course culminates with students writing and defending their own ethics statements.
 Questions regarding this course may be directed to Dr. Qin Zhu.